Bringing together social enterprise, scientific research, and the arts.

 How can I get involved?

 The SciCulture consortium will develop an intensive 5-day course for students, professional researchers, artists and entrepreneurs that want to gain new perspectives and strengthen the impact of their work through multidisciplinary collaboration.
 We are building a creative network of scientists, artists (both students and professionals) and entrepreneurs—the SciCulture Alumni—enabling a collaboration on innovative projects and initiatives.
 The programme creates new opportunities for participants, academia, arts, enterprise and society at large!
 These courses will be held across Europe.
-We are accepting paid participants, participants linked to the partner institutions (University of Malta, University of Exeter, University of Bergen, TU Delft, Science View) and participants through the Erasmus+ Mobility Grant.
+We are accepting paid participants, participants linked to our partner institutions (University of Malta, University of Exeter, University of Bergen, TU Delft, Science View) and participants through the Erasmus+ Mobility Grant.

 Who Should Apply?